 Fix #5 – Reset Bluetooth plist File

-If you see an error message saying something like Bluetooth not available, it could be caused by a bad plist file.
+If you see an error message saying something like Bluetooth is not available, it could be caused by a bad plist file.
 To fix this issue, you’ll need to reset the plist file.
 This sounds technical, but it’s really not that bad if you follow the steps below.

 To reset the Bluetooth plist file, follow these steps: